gbortolotto/website/content/post/2020-08-02-academia/index.Rmd

   - tools
   - FORTRAN
 subtitle: ''
-summary: "When you realize you wasted some time during graduate school: there is much out there...
+summary: "There is much out there...
 Why don't you open yourself to it?"
 featured: no
 image:
   caption: ''